vishakhanm/LLM_Based_Sentiment_Analyzer/README.md

 # Emotional Distress Severity Scoring Demo

+Emotional distress detection is important for content moderation and safety-aware recommendation systems.
 This project provides a **Streamlit-based demo** for scoring the **emotional distress severity** of social media posts or text feeds on a continuous scale from **0 to 1**.

-The demo allows users to compare:
-- **LLM Prompting** (API-based inference)
-- **Fine-tuned Transformer Model** (hosted on Hugging Face)

-The system supports **single posts or multiple newline-separated feeds** and outputs a severity score for each post.
+The system supports **feed-level emotional distress analysis** when multiple posts are provided as input.

+## Feed Aggregation Logic

+When the user inputs multiple newline-separated posts:
+1. Each post is scored individually for emotional distress (∈ [0, 1]).
+2. Individual post scores are aggregated into a single **feed severity score** using a configurable strategy:
+   - `mean`: Average severity across all posts
+   - `max`: Maximum severity among posts
+   - `top_k_mean`: Mean of the top-k most severe posts

+Aggregation behavior is configurable via constants.

+## Threshold-Based Risk Flagging

+After aggregation:
+- The feed is **flagged** if the aggregated severity score exceeds a predefined threshold.
+- This enables identification of **high-risk feeds** even when individual posts may vary in severity.

 ---

-## 🔍 Project Overview
+## Approach

-Emotional distress detection is important for content moderation and safety-aware recommendation systems.
 This project explores two approaches:

 1. **LLM Prompting**